Ladder Symmetries of Higher Dimensional Black Holes: Ladders for 5D Myers--Perry

 \section{Ladders for 5D Myers--Perry}

 In higher dimensions, a whole zoo of black hole solutions to Einstein's equations emerges.
-Recent work has explored the tidal response of these higher-dimensional black holes (e.g. \cite{Rodriguez:2023, Glazer:2024}).
+Recent work has explored the tidal response of these higher-dimensional black holes (e.g. \cite{Rodriguez:2023, Glazer:2024}) or solutions of general fields on fixed Myers--Perry backgrounds (e.g. \cite{Lunin:2017, Lunin:2025}).
 In doing so, one finds that there is often no known analytic solution of the equations of motion for perturbations to these black holes for all regions of spacetime.
 The ladder symmetry analysis developed in this paper may nevertheless be useful for studying consequences of these equations since the ladder operators obey a known algebra with the Hamiltonian and can, in principle, be found without solving the full equations of motion.
 Our constructive arguments therefore provide a direct test for the vanishing of Love numbers.
 As a proof of concept, we study scalar perturbations to the 5D Myers--Perry black hole, which is described by the following line element in the analog of Boyer-Lindquist coordinates \cite{Myers:1986}:

 where, for free parameters $\mu$, $a$, and $b$,

 This is a natural choice for a first step into the higher-dimensional landscape since it is an exactly solvable model that has a well-defined 4D limit.
 Furthermore, it is known that, for otherwise arbitrary parameters, there is no choice of $\hat{\ell}$ for which the Love number vanishes \cite{Rodriguez:2023, Glazer:2024}, giving a more robust test of our method than Schwarzschild--Tangherlini.
 In this section we demonstrate that higher-dimensional ladder structures are more ubiquitous than just spherically symmetric black holes, and that they are able to straightforwardly diagnose the specific tuning of parameters needed to allow for a vanishing Love number.
 We first derive the ladder operators and then use them in combination with the ground-state argument to demonstrate when the Love numbers vanish.
 A review of the harmonic decomposition and derivation of the equation of motion, following \cite{Rodriguez:2023}, is done in \autoref{a:MyersPerry}.